khushiNgm/90-Days-DevOps/Day13/README.md

-Day 14 Task: Create a Linux & Git-GitHub Cheat Sheet Finally!! 🎉
+# Day 14 Task: Create a Linux & Git-GitHub Cheat Sheet </br>
+## Finally!! 🎉</br>

-I have completed the Linux & Git-GitHub hands-on tasks. 🙌
+I have completed the Linux & Git-GitHub hands-on tasks. 🙌</br>

-Task: Create a Cheat Sheet
+# Task: Create a Cheat Sheet</br>
 Let’s make a well-articulated and documented cheat sheet with all the commands I learned so far in Linux and Git-GitHub, along with a brief description of their usage.

 For reference, check out this [cheat](https://education.github.com/git-cheat-sheet-education.pdf) sheet.
-However, ensure that your cheat sheet is unique.
+## However, ensure that your cheat sheet is unique.